VORPCORE/VORP-Inventory/README.md

 ## Credits

-Credits to @Trsak for create the base of this inventory interface
+Credits to @Trsak for creating the base the inventory interface

 Credits to [Redemrp_inventory](https://github.com/RedEM-RP/redemrp_inventory)